thoughtspot/thoughtspot.github.io/_data-integrate/dataflow/dataflow-azure-blob-storage-sync.md

 ---
 After using ThoughtSpot DataFlow to establish a connection to an Azure Blob Storage file system, you can create automatic data updates, to seamlessly refresh your data.

+Starting with ThoughtSpot Release 6.3, you can use the default *Blob Storage*, or *Delta Lake GEN2 Storage* <span class="label label-beta">New</span> options.

 {% include content/dataflow/sync-for-file-systems.md %}

 4. Specify the sync properties for files: